 Personally: My continued dental education took me in a very specific direction for the last 7 years as my daughter began to struggle with headaches at the young age of 7.

 It is very difficult to see your child suffer from pain.
 I was highly motivated—determined really, to gain the knowledge I needed to help my own child, which has resulted in my ability to help many other patients suffering from the same issues.

 My blog is being written from the perspective of a TMJ specialist as well as a nurturing mother…mama bear of sorts, driven to help her daughter thrive pain-free.
 My #1 reason for learning the physiologic orthodontic techniques was to help my own children.
 Ben’s story is more focused on airway than TMD symptoms.
 More about my 15-year-old son’s case coming soon in another blog.

 Learning is a journey…it takes both a time and financial investment.
 It wasn’t until this last year, all the pieces of the knowledge puzzle finally fit together.
 I learned what TMD was and how to treat it early in this journey, but this year, I learned the true cause of headaches and TMD (a bad bite, caused by an underdeveloped midface), and my educational journey came around full circle.

 Believe it or not—it’s all about allergies and the tongue!
-I invite you to read my blog on Growth and Development, but I think an easier way to understand this is to read my daughter’s story…
+I invite you to read my page on Growth and Development, but I think an easier way to understand this is to read my daughter’s story…

 Meet beautiful big, blue-eyed Camryn, now 14…18 months old in this picture.